Logical limit laws for minor-closed classes of graphs: Notation and preliminaries

 For two graphs $G$ and $H$, the notation $G \equivMSO_k H$ denotes that every $\varphi \in \MSO$ with $\qd(\varphi) \leq k$ is either satisfied by both $G$ and $H$ or false in both.
 We define $G \equivFO_k H$ similarly.
 It is immediate from the definition that $\equivMSO_k, \equivFO_k$ are both equivalence relations on the set of all graphs.
 What is more, for every $k$ there are only finitely many equivalence classes (for a proof see, e.g., \cite[Proposition~3.1.3]{EbbinghausFlum}):

 \begin{lemma} For every $k \in \eN$, the relation $\equivMSO_k$ has finitely many equivalence classes.
 The same holds for $\equivFO_k$. \end{lemma}

 The {\em $\MSO$-\EF-game} $\EHRMSO_k( G, H )$ is a two-player game played on two graphs $G, H$ for $k$ rounds.
 The game is played as follows.
 There are two players, Spoiler and Duplicator.
 In each round $1\leq i \leq k$, Spoiler is first to move, selects one of the two graphs $G$ or $H$ (and in particular is allowed to switch the graph at any new round), and does either a vertex-move or a set-move.
 That is, Spoiler either selects a single vertex or a subset of the vertices.
 If Spoiler did a vertex-move then Duplicator now has to select a vertex from the graph that Spoiler did not play on, and otherwise Duplicator has to select a subset of the vertices from the graph Spoiler did not play on.
 After $k$ rounds the game is finished.
 To decide on the winner, we first need to introduce some additional notation.
 Let $I \subseteq \{1, \dots, k\}$ be those rounds in which a vertex-move occurred.
 For $i \in I$, let $x_i \in V(G), y_i \in V(H)$ be the vertices that were selected in round $i$.
 For $i \not\in I$, let $X_i \subseteq V(G), Y_i \subseteq V(H)$ be the subsets of vertices that were selected in round $i$.
 Duplicator has won if the following three conditions are met: \begin{itemize} \item[{\bf 1)}] $x_i=x_j$ if and only if $y_i = y_j$, for all $i,j \in I$, and; \item[{\bf 2)}] $x_ix_j \in E(G)$ if and only if $y_iy_j \in E(H)$, for all $i,j \in I$, and; \item[{\bf 3)}] $x_i \in X_j$ if and only if $y_i \in Y_j$, for all $i \in I, j \not\in I$. \end{itemize} Otherwise Spoiler has won.
 We say that $\EHRMSO_k( G, H )$ {\em is a win for Duplicator} if there exists a winning strategy for Duplicator.
 (I.e., no matter how Spoiler plays, Duplicator can always respond so as to win in the end.)
 The $\FO$-\EF-game $\EHRFO_k(G, H)$ is defined just like $\EHRMSO_k(G,H)$, except that set-moves do not exist in that game.
+(So in the $\FO$-game, Duplicator wins if and only if {\bf 1)} and {\bf 2)} are met at the end of the game.)

 The following lemma shows the relation between these games and logic.
 A proof can for instance be found in~\cite[Theorems~2.2.8 and 3.1.1]{EbbinghausFlum}.

 \begin{lemma} $G \equivMSO_k H$ if and only if $\EHRMSO_k( G, H )$ is a win for Duplicator. \\ Similarly, $G\equivFO_k H$ if and only if $\EHRFO_k(G,H)$ is a win for Duplicator. \end{lemma}